microsoft/vscode-recipes/Terraform/README.md

 ## Configuring the Terraform Tasks

-The tasks below are based on Microsoft Azure as the cloud provider but other cloud provides such as AWS and Google Cloud are also supported with Terraform.
+The tasks below are based on Microsoft Azure as the cloud provider but other cloud providers such as AWS and Google Cloud are also supported with Terraform.

 Add/Update your vscode settings.json with: